shun-li-casia/robotics_sdk_tda4vm/ros1/drivers/zed_capture/README.md

     Then place the downloaded calibration data file (`SNxxxx.conf`) under `$SDK_DIR/ros1/drivers/zed_capture/config` folder.

 2. Generate `camera_info` YAML files, and undistortion & rectification look-up-table (LUT) files which are required in offloading the undistortion/rectification on TDA4 VPAC/LDC hardware accelerator.
+It is recommended to perform the following steps in the Robotics SDK ROS 1 container on the Ubuntu PC, and then "scp" the output artifacts to the TDA4 target host filesystem, under `/opt/robotics_sdk/ros1/drivers/zed_capture/config`.

     Run the following script:
     ```